 2. Entryway Décor: Most people focus exclusively on what their ceremony florals and dinner centerpieces look like.
 It’s important to take note of where guests enter the space, as first impressions are an opportunity to really wow your guests.
 This can even be done without a huge splurge, and requires just a little extra creative thinking.

 3. The Music: Whether it’s a band or DJ is almost irrelevant as long as they are extremely professional and well-experienced with what they do.
 The goal of a wedding is to get your guests up and dancing and to keep them there and interested.
 Many couples will want to save budget on this element, but it’s important to keep in mind that your guests are expecting a great party, and you should give them one.

 5. Venue: This does not mean that you have to spend huge amounts on your venue.
 It means you should be smart about the way you’re choosing it.
 If you see a venue that you LOVE and it’s ever so slightly out of budget, go for it.
 If you go for your second choice, there’s a good chance you’ll never forget about the first one.
 From a logistical perspective, the venue is the hub around which everything else revolves.
 It’s imperative that you trust the people you are dealing with and know that they understand what you’re expecting.
-The truth of the matter is, higher-end, more experienced venues will come with better service.
+The truth of the matter is, higher-end, more experienced venues will come with better service, making the potential splurge well worth it.
 Better service, no matter what, will create a better event.
 It will make guests more comfortable, make it easier for outside vendors to do their jobs, and keep you calm.